 Coloradans deserve good-paying jobs that can support their families.
 Despite Colorado’s relatively low unemployment rate, too many families within the 6th District are facing economic hardship.
 Wages and benefits have failed to keep up with the cost of living in Colorado, especially in the expensive Metro area.
 Hardworking Coloradans are struggling to raise their families and achieve the American Dream.

 We cannot ignore inequities that still exist in many communities and the effects they have on communities of color.
 It is the duty of anyone who believes in our nation’s core values, to stand up with one voice and clearly denounce all forms of bigotry and hatred.
 American communities have been torn apart by injustices facing communities of color.
 We must acknowledge this and tackle inequities where they exist so that we can provide safety, opportunity, and dignity for all Americans.
 I fought beside soldiers who came from different racial, religious, and economic backgrounds – people who forged bonds and became brothers and sisters.
 We need to move toward a place of respect, understanding, and honesty so that we can make those same strides in Colorado communities.

 America’s democratic institutions and the Rule of Law must be defended.
 One of my proudest accomplishments is leading paratroopers in combat for this country.
 Wearing the American flag on my shoulder and fighting for America is something that left a lasting mark on my life and my values.
 I saw countries that struggled to enforce the Rule of Law, due process, and individual rights.
+I served in the Army in places of the world where citizens cannot depend on these pillars of democracy.
 When I came home, I continued my fight for these same values as I began my legal career and took another oath to uphold and defend the Constitution.
-I have experienced first-hand the strengths and weaknesses of our criminal justice system – including prosecuting criminal cases and representing those accused of crimes, and conducting legal investigations.
-We are faced with unprecedented challenges to our institutions and democratic norms.
-I will never waver in my fight to ensure that our democracy is strong and that Americans can trust their government and elected representatives.
-I am proud of my commitment to democratic values and in Congress I will draw on my prior service to this country and my legal skills to continue that fight every day.
+I have experienced first-hand the strengths and weaknesses of our criminal justice system – including prosecuting criminal cases and representing those accused of crimes.
+Now, as a lawyer who specializes in conducting independent legal investigations, I know how critical Congress’ power to investigate is for understanding facts, discovering corruption and culpability, and holding people accountable.

 Young people should have access to high quality education, regardless of where they live or their ability to pay.
 I owe much of my success to strong public neighborhood schools.
 Every child deserves the same.
 Colorado’s public school funding system has left too many children behind.
 In Congress, I will fight cuts in funding and voucher proposals that will only make this problem worse for Colorado’s families.

-Our young people should not have to make this choice.
-America has the best colleges, universities, and technical training in the world, but all too often our students cannot afford to pursue their education.
-All hardworking students should have the option to pursue education or advanced training without fear of a massive price tag or crippling student debt.
-In Congress, I will support legislation to allow people to re-finance and consolidate student loans, lower the costs of education and advanced training, and provide loan forgiveness to those who work in public service careers.
+Our young people should not have to make the choice between an education and eventually owning a home.
+Congress, I will support legislation to allow people to re-finance and consolidate student loans, lower the costs of education and advanced training, and provide loan forgiveness to those who work in public service careers.

 We must fight climate change and protect the Colorado that we love.
 Climate change is the defining issue of our age.
 This is not just a vague idea for my family or any family that enjoys Colorado’s beautiful outdoors.
 My children are 5th generation Coloradans and our family has seen the state change over the decades.
 Coloradans can already see the effects of long-term drought, higher temperatures, and natural disasters.